wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 X>
 X> - Customise the application so that only registered users can add or edit categories and pages, while non-registered can only view or use the categories and pages.
 You'll also have ensure links to add or edit pages appear only if the user browsing the website is logged in.
 X> - Provide informative error messages when users incorrectly enter their username or password.
+X> - Keep your templating know-how up to date by converting the restricted page view to use a template.
+Call the template `restricted.html`, and ensure that it too extends from Rango's `base.html` template.